-In addition to this, only about 2-5% of the average site’s visitors will ever do any sort of business with the owner of the website.
+In addition, only about 2-5% of the average site’s visitors will ever do any sort of business with the owner of the website.
 This could be ordering a product, hiring someone for a service, or purchasing something through an affiliate link.

-These statistics may sound scary.
+These statistics may sound scary when you think about it.
 You’re probably wondering how anyone can ever run a successful website if so few visitors ever buy anything or even read the content.

 The key is to not be average.
 Create engaging content that attracts the right people to your site.
 By doing so, your website will get visited by people who want to read what you’ve written and are more than happy to do business with you.
 This guide to creating content for websites will teach you how to do all of these things.